DamonHD/BuildingModelsForHeating/README.md

 This includes models for EnergyPlus(TM).

+Models here are in various states of usefulness and polish;
+please read the documentation accompanying each.

 These models are intended to explore optimisation of space heating, such as with heat pumps and micro-zoning with TRVs, for a UK / northern European climate in particular.